ValveSoftware/steam-runtime/doc/possible-designs.md

 Only partially solves:

   * Host system doesn't need uncommon packages installed
-      - This will need sufficiently capable versions of Flatpak, bubblewrap and/or a portal service, unless the Steam client is given the necessary permissions to execute arbitrary code on the host system in order to start the game containers
+      - Flatpak 1.11.1, which is not yet a stable release, is required

 ### Pure Steam Runtime container for game

+This is implemented in pressure-vessel >= 0.20210430.0 when used with Flatpak 1.11.1.

     |----------------------------
     |                    Host system
     |
-    |  A portal service <===== IPC from Steam client
+    |  flatpak-portal service <===== IPC from Steam client
     |       |
     |  |----\-pressure-vessel-wrap, bwrap-----
     |  |       |      SteamLinuxRuntime/scout or Steam Runtime 2